-Powerful little machine with 1250 watts of power that can produce up to 100 pounds of ground grain per hour.
-Well-made construction that resists jamming and overheating.
+Powerful little machine with 1,250 watts of power that can produce up to 100 pounds of ground grain per hour.
+Quality construction that resists jamming and overheating.
 Comes with small grain and bean attachments.
 Lifetime limited warranty.

 Has the tendency to jerk, especially when grinding coarse items.
 Fairly noisy to operate.
 Slower when it comes to grinding larger grains and beans.

-With a sleek design, 1200 watts of power, and 20-cup capacity, it's capable of almost effortlessly grinding up to 5 cups of grain per minute.
-We love that the texture controls produce fine or course grain.
+With a sleek design, 1,200 watts of power, and 20-cup capacity, it's capable of almost effortlessly grinding up to 5 cups of grain per minute.
+We love that the texture controls produce fine or coarse grain.
 Backed by a limited lifetime warranty.

 Slows down a bit when grinding coarse grains like corn.
 It's important to secure the grain bin properly prior to operation to prevent particles from escaping the unit.

 Offers variable speed settings, 10-amp motor, and 60-ounce clear container for producing fairly large volumes (up to 24 cups in 8 minutes).
+Compact design makes it highly portable and popular for RVs and camping.
 Motor is backed by a 6-year limited warranty.